Patriqu/Patriqu/README.md

 ### About Me
 Hello 👋 I'm a Software Engineer with 6 years of commercial experience in writing backend web applications in Java and also in plain JavaScript & jQuery on frontend.
 I also have experience in Python, C++, and C# programs.
+I'm currently working in the company as a Fullstack Software developer with Java, JavaEE, Wildfly, Spring Boot 3, and JS/TS, HTML, CSS, and Angular 17 stack.

 🌱 I’m currently improving my knowledge of Spring Boot, Spring Cloud platforms, microservices architecture, cloud concepts, Angular and Vue frameworks, and writing my own applications in Java, Kotlin, and C++ programming languages.